markopolo123/marksharpley.co.uk/content/posts/1password.md

 I recently purchased an _idevice_.
 "Fantastic", I hear you say, but what's that got to do with the title of this post?

 For years I've been an ardent [KeePassXC](https://keepassxc.org) user, syncing database files between devices using [Syncthing](https://syncthing.net) or similar self hosted tools and annoying everyone with the warm glow of smug self reliance.
 Sadly, Idevices don't like that kind of thing.
 It's iCloud or the highway for syncing files.
 Not wanting to iCloud all the things I decided to check out the big bad world of cloud hosted secrets management.

 > Spoiler, I put nearly all my secrets in the cloud ☁️

-While searching online itI discovered there are two big players worth looking at, 1Password and bitwarden.
+While searching online I discovered there are two big players worth looking at, 1Password and Bitwarden.
 Bitwarden scored points for self hoåsting and 1Password came with a glowing review from my mate.

 # Picking 1Password

 I decided to give 1Password some money based on the following features:

-* Everything their side is encrypted, with keys supplied by the client
+* Everything on their side is encrypted, with keys supplied by the client
-* Great reputation across the industry
+* They have a great reputation across the industry
 * CLI tools for accessing secrets
 * RBAC and granular sharing capabilities
 * Applications for every operating system I use